 - Read the review: eharmony

-Elite Singles asks questions not only about how you look physically but what you’re like as a person.
+Just like some of the better dating sites around, Elite Singles asks questions not only about how you look physically, but what you’re like as a person.
 The profile setup survey asks a wide range of questions and took our reviewers about 25 minutes to complete, the longest of any dating service we tested.

 Setting up your dating profile is free, but using this service effectively requires a paid subscription.
 With a free membership you know how many matches you have, but you can’t see their photos – just their profile information.